Manx Care had outlined a series of cost saving schemes which it hopes will reduce this year’s overspend by around £5m.

 Oliver Radford, director of health services, said the spend on agency staff had been ‘incredibly high’ and it was hoped that measures put in place would reduce that spend by £3.9m by the end of the financial year.

-He said this year they were planning to spend £25.6m on sending patients to the UK for treatment, which is £2.9m overspent, largely the result of unplanned activity including £0.5m on patients in intensive care unit at Aintree and Walton, and higher than expected expenditure on cancer drugs.
+He said this year they were planning to spend £25.6m on sending patients to the UK for treatment, which is £2.9m overspent, largely the result of unplanned activity including £0.5m on patients in intensive care units at Aintree and Walton, and higher than expected expenditure on cancer drugs.

 Mr Radford said discussions had been held with the trust that runs Aintree, Broad Green and Liverpool Royal hospitals, Liverpool Heart and Chest Hospital and Wrightington Hospital to reduce the number of elective procedures they were planning to carry out.